milafternoon/molywood/README.md

 + `rotate` rotates the scene by `angle` degrees about `axis` in time `t`.
-`sigmoid=t` gives a smooth transition, while `sigmoid=f` gives a constant-velocity one; optionally, `sigmoid=sls` performs a smooth- linear-smooth transition (preferable for e.g. multiple full rotations)
+`sigmoid=t` gives a smooth transition, while `sigmoid=f` gives a constant-velocity one; optionally, `sigmoid=sls` performs a smooth- linear-smooth transition (preferable for e.g. multiple full rotations);
+when `t` is not specified, `rotate` will behave as an instantaneous action
 + `zoom_in`/`zoom_out` scales the view by a factor of `scale` in time `t`.
 `sigmoid` works like for `rotation`.
 + `make_transparent`/`make_opaque` change the opacity of a selected